 Strawberry and Blueberries – You can use fresh or frozen strawberries and blueberries.
 If using frozen, add them to the blender directly from the pack, and if using fresh, then freeze them for 3-4 hours.

-Others – You will also need milk, plain or strawberry flavored yogurt, and honey.
+Others – You will also need whole milk, plain or strawberry flavored yogurt, and honey.

 I use whole milk to make the smoothie creamy, but you can also use skim or low-fat milk.
 The same goes for yogurt.

 You can also use Greek yogurt in place of regular yogurt.

 Both strawberries and blueberries are high in antioxidants, which help protect the body from oxidative stress and damage caused by free radicals.

 Consumption of strawberries and blueberries may help reduce the risk of heart disease.